pantopic/wazero-cluster/README.md

 # Pantopic Cluster

-A leaf module for cluster context access across extensions.
+A leaf extension to facilitate cluster context access.